EXPECT THE IMPOSSIBLE.

 A Hitchcockian hero

-Some fans complained of the film’s focus on one agent rather than a whole team was not an idea true to the TV series, but Cruise holds it together as a sort of Hitchcockian hero, figuring out how he was framed.
-Director De Palma builds several sequences in the fashion that has made him famous; they are complex, stylish and require complete attention from the audience because things may not be what they seem.
-There’s a sequence I love where De Palma gets to show what a fine filmmaker he is – but I can’t tell you without revealing spoilers.
-Jim Phelps has just reappeared and starts telling Ethan what happened that night in Prague; of course he doesn’t know that Ethan has already understood that he is the mole.
-As Ethan pretends to listen to him, De Palma shows us him figuring out in his mind how Phelps must have orchestrated the murders of the other team members.
-A perfect example of how film as a medium is best used.
+There were fans complaining that the film’s focus on one agent rather than a whole team was not an idea true to the TV series, but Cruise holds it together as a sort of Hitchcockian hero, figuring out how he was framed.
+Director De Palma builds several sequences in the fashion that has made him famous; complex and stylish, they require complete attention from the audience.
+Things may not be what they seem.
+There’s a quiet sequence I love where De Palma gets to show what a fine filmmaker he is.
+A key character has just reappeared and starts telling Ethan what happened that night in Prague.
+He doesn’t know that Ethan has already understood that he is the mole.
+As Ethan pretends to listen to him, De Palma shows us the agent figuring out in his mind how the mole must have orchestrated the murders of the other team members.
+A perfect example of how to use film as a medium.

 U2 members Adam Clayton and Larry Mullen wrote a special version of Lalo Schifrin’s theme for the TV show, which is played during the end credits.
 An explosive piece of music, it ends the film on a high note and sends audiences out longing to accept another mission.

 Mission: Impossible 1996-U.S. 110 min.
 Color.
 Widescreen.
 Produced by Tom Cruise, Paula Wagner.
 Directed by Brian De Palma.
 Screenplay: David Koepp, Robert Towne.
 Cinematography: Stephen H. Burum.
 Music: Danny Elfman.
 Makeup: Rob Bottin, and others.
 Cast: Tom Cruise (Ethan Hunt), Jon Voight (Jim Phelps), Emmanuelle Béart (Claire Phelps), Henry Czerny, Jean Reno, Ving Rhames… Kristin Scott Thomas, Vanessa Redgrave.
 Cameo: Emilio Estevez.

 Trivia: The TV series ran from 1966-1973 and 1988-1990.
 Peter Graves, who played Phelps on the show, allegedly declined an offer to reprise the role.
-Juliette Binoche was allegedly considered for the part of Claire.
+Juliette Binoche was reportedly considered for the part of Claire.
 Followed by five sequels, starting with Mission: Impossible II (2000).